happner/happner-ansible-orchestration/README.md

   ```
   * where the -vvvv switch is the level of verbosity

- * Based on the playbook found in the `/playbooks` directory:
+ * Based on the sample happn-cluster playbook found in the `/playbooks` directory:

   ```
-  > ansible-playbook -i hosts -vvvv playbooks/happn-cluster.yml
+  > ansible-playbook -i cluster_hosts -vvvv playbooks/happn-cluster.yml
   ```

 ## For reference: Docker automation